Wheeling Personal Injury Attorney

-This weekend is Memorial Day and I’ve been so actively involved in several military personal injury claims in the past eighteen months, I wanted to say as a Wheeling military personal injury lawyer, I am grateful for the service of our women and men in uniform.
+This weekend is Memorial Day and I’ve been so actively involved in several military personal injury claims in the past eighteen months, I wanted to say as a Wheeling personal injury attorney, I am grateful for the service of our women and men in uniform.

 The past couple weeks I’ve been working on a veterans’ project.
 I cannot disclose much but for to say that it involved representing veterans in claims for damages suffered in recent wars.

 This was eye-opening for many reasons.
 Although I heard of the carnage that went on in Iraq, I was not as aware of the daily activities of your average soldier.
 Based on what I’ve seen, I can say I will never take their service for granted again.

 I’ve also reflected recently on the many veterans’ personal injury cases I’ve worked on in the past few years.
 Just this week I met with a vet who clearly suffered from PTSD and other severe physical ailments suffered while serving.